2020ruslan/nested-logit/README.md

 ![Alt text](ONL.png?raw=true "Optimal Nested Logit")
 # Introduction
-This package implements the nested logit strucutre learning algirthim as disscussed in Aboutaleb et al. 2020.
+This package implements the nested logit strucutre learning algirthim as proposed in Aboutaleb, Ben-Akiva, and Jaillet (2020) https://arxiv.org/abs/2008.08048.

 This work is about developing an estimation procedure for nested logit models that optimizes over the nesting structure in addition to the model parameters.
 Current estimation practices require